 While we often think of the will as the most important estate planning document, the real powerhouse is the revocable living trust.
 A revocable living trust allows you to place assets, particularly real property, into the trust to avoid probate after your death.
 A revocable living trust can also, in some cases, protect property and assets from creditors and estate taxes.

 Some of your assets may also pass directly to a specific beneficiary upon your death without going through probate.

 Bank Accounts: If you have someone named as a joint tenant or joint owner, on your bank account, upon your death, the proceeds of the account will pass directly to your joint owner.
 You can also place bank accounts under your revocable living trust.

 Retirement Accounts: You can name a beneficiary or beneficiaries to your retirement accounts like Individual Retirement Accounts and 401(k) accounts.
 If you do so, the proceeds will pass directly to the named beneficiary without passing through probate.
 You can also name a trust as the beneficiary.

 Life Insurance Proceeds: You can also name a direct beneficiary for your life insurance proceeds, allowing the funds to pass directly to an heir without going through probate.
 You can also name a trust as a beneficiary to your life insurance policy.

 Although your will can detail guardianship for any minor children, you may also want to ensure that any assets you wish your children to inherit pass into a trust.
 Under California law, minors cannot directly control property they inherit.
 In some cases, the court may appoint a probate guardian.
 You can avoid this by creating a trust for any assets your children may inherit and choosing a guardian to manage the assets.

 While no one can control COVID-19, we can plan for the future.
 If you have questions about creating or revising your estate and inheritance plans, we can help.
-Give Davidson Estate Law a call at 510-527-6774 or contact us online for a free, no-obligation consultation.
+Give Davidson Estate Law a call or contact us online for a free, no-obligation consultation.